-As a result of a November 1990 agreement between the Company and Schering-Plough, the Company's PEG technology was used to develop an improved version of Schering-Plough's product INTRON A. Schering-Plough is responsible for marketing and manufacturing the product, PEG-INTRON, worldwide on an exclusive basis and the Company receives royalties on worldwide sales of PEG-INTRON for all indications.
+As a result of a November 1990 agreement between the Company and Schering-Plough, the Company's PEG technology was used to develop an improved version of Schering-Plough's product INTRON.
+A. Schering-Plough is responsible for marketing and manufacturing the product, PEG-INTRON, worldwide on an exclusive basis and the Company receives royalties on worldwide sales of PEG-INTRON for all indications.
 Schering-Plough's obligation to pay the Company royalties on sales of PEG-INTRON terminates, on a country-by-country basis, upon the later of the date the last patent to contain a claim covering PEG-INTRON expires in the country or 15 years after the first commercial sale of PEG-INTRON in such country.
 Currently, expirations are expected to occur in 2016 in the U.S., 2015 in Europe and 2019 in Japan.
 The royalty percentage to which the Company is entitled will be lower in any country where a PEGylated alpha-interferon product is being marketed by a third party in competition with PEG-INTRON where such third party is not Hoffmann-La Roche.
-Schering-Plough has the right to terminate this agreement at any time if the Company fails to maintain the requisite liability insurance of \$5.0 million.
-Either party may terminate the agreement upon a material breach of the agreement by the other party that is not cured within 60 days of written notice from the non-breaching party or upon declaration of bankruptcy by the other party.
+Schering-Plough has the right to terminate the agreement at any time if the Company fails to maintain the requisite liability insurance of \$5.0 million.
+Either party may terminate the agreement upon a material breach of the agreement by the other party.